marafiq/adnanrafiq/blog/2023-10-22-develop-intuitive-understanding-of-middleware-in-asp-net8/index.md

 Any framework or protocol comes with a set of features out of the box.
 But it must allow consumers to extend it to meet the requirements.
 That means:
-> Middleware is a way to extend the framework to meet the requirements.
+> Middleware is a way to extend the framework.

 Naturally, you ask: There are many ways to expose extension points then What is special about middleware?